You have your results – so what’s next?

 Look after yourself

-Also, you are likely to change careers several times as you progress which will mean learning and re-skilling throughout your lifetime!
-With this in mind, it’s really important to develop those core meta-skills to help you adapt and thrive, no matter what career you end up in – confidence, resilience, communication skills and positive mental fitness.
+Also, you are likely to change careers several times as you progress, which will mean learning and re-skilling throughout your lifetime.
+With this in mind, it’s really important to develop those core essential skills to help you adapt and thrive, no matter what career you end up in – confidence, resilience, communication skills and positive mental fitness.

 Take a look at the links on the right for post-16 and post-18 options, comparisons between apprenticeship and university and more.
 We’ve also included some helpful careers resources below:

 - If you’re considering a career in health and social care, childcare, education or dental nursing, you may find it helpful to join CACHE Alumni

 - Northern Ireland.

 We are delighted to see so many learners achieve their qualifications and go on to do great things – be inspired by our stories of success here.

 Qualifications of interest